 Helen has worked extensively in programme management, monitoring & evaluation, capacity building and consulting roles in the international development sector, focusing mainly on the needs and rights of unsupported and vulnerable young women and men.
 She has a masters’ degree in international health and community development and is a professionally qualified youth and community worker.

-Hannah graduated from Exeter University with a BA in Geography in 2014.
+Hannah graduated from Exeter University with a BA in Geography.
 She has always had a keen interest in international development born out of time spent in South Africa with Mercy Air as a child.
 Since then, she has travelled extensively, working with NGO’s in India, Honduras and the South Pacific.
 After a stint in the corporate sector, she now applies her knowledge of business, and passion for women’s health, to bring major donors on board.
 She also assists with the overall growth of the organisation through updating content on social media channels.